 Alcohol should be consumed in moderation—no more than a drink a day for women and two for men.
 Heavy use of alcohol is associated with an increased risk of cancers of the esophagus, pancreas, liver, and colon.

-7. Medical Therapies
+7. Colonoscopy and Medical Therapies

 Antibiotics: Treatment of an infection caused by H. pylori bacteria can decrease the risk of developing stomach cancer.